LDS Marriage Counseling & LDS Sex Therapy

 • Are moving through faith questions, evolving beliefs, or different spiritual paths within the relationship

-• Value emotional growth, self-reflection, and building stronger relational skills
+• Value emotional growth, self-reflection, and developing stronger relational skills

-• Want a therapist who understands LDS culture without pathologizing or idealizing it
+• Want a therapist who approaches LDS culture with nuance rather than idealizing or pathologizing it

 Many clients come in unsure whether therapy will align with their values or beliefs.
 Our goal is not to change your faith or identity.
 Instead, we help you develop the emotional clarity and relational skills needed to create a relationship that feels more secure, connected, and authentic.